 Kahulanui

-Kahulanui is a nine-piece Hawaiian swing band inspired by Robert Kahulanui, the Grandfather of Kahulanui band leader, Lolena Naipo Jr. Lolena (Lena) remembers stories of his grandfather who was a member of the Royal Hawaiian Band during an era when horns and drums were a part of Hawaiian music.
+Kahulanui is a nine-piece Hawaiian swing band inspired by Robert Kahulanui, the Grandfather of Kahulanui band leader, Lolena Naipo Jr, known as Lena.
+Lena remembers stories of his grandfather who was a member of the Royal Hawaiian Band during an era when horns and drums were a part of Hawaiian music.

-Kahulanui’s debut release, “Hula Ku’i” was a 2014 GRAMMY nominee in the Regional Roots category.
+Kahulanui’s debut release, “Hula Ku`i” was a 2014 GRAMMY® Award nominee in the Regional Roots category.
 It was also a 2013 Na Hoku Hanohano Award finalist.
-In 2018 they took home a Hoku Award for Jazz Album of the Year.
+In 2018 Kahulanui took home a Hoku Award for Jazz Album of the Year.

 “One of the most innovative releases to come out of the islands… Hawaiian Swing at its finest” – Skylark Rossetti